The quality of your LinkedIn profile picture is incredibly important.

 You don’t want your awesome smile competing with your uncle throwing a frisbee in the background.

 Try to be aware of things like contrast when picking your background.
-If you’re skin tone is more on the pale side, don’t take a picture in front of a white wall.
+If your skin tone is more on the pale side, don’t take a picture in front of a white wall.

 If you’re wearing a black shirt, don’t stand in front of a dark background.
 This will help you stand out from the background, and make things easier on the eyes of the viewer.

-In photography this is called bokeh and it’s an incredibly powerful trick to making a subject stand out from the background.
+In photography, this is called bokeh and it’s an incredibly powerful trick to making a subject stand out from the background.
 If you’re using your phone you should take advantage of this feature.
+You can also make background transparent and place your photo in a new backdrop.

 If you’re getting headshots taken professionally, your photographer will likely do this without you having to ask.